Write your message

 Send citation to:

-Pourksmaei M, Puriosfi H, Khadimian T. An Analytical Approach to The Components of Sustainable Development, Empowerment and Value Creation of Women: A Case Study of the Resilience of Earthquake-Affected Rural Women in Sar-E-Pul-E-Zahab County.
+Pourksmaei M, Pouryousefi H, Khadimian T. An Analytical Approach to the Components of Sustainable Development, Empowerment and Value Creation of Women: A Case Study of the Resilience of Earthquake-Affected Rural Women in Sarpol-e-Zahab County, Iran.
 Disaster Prev.
 Manag.
 Know.
-2026; 15 (4) :1-1
+2026; 15 (4) :646-689

 URL: http://dpmk.ir/article-1-754-en.html

-2- Department of Sociology, Tehran-North Branch, Islamic Azad University, Tehran, Iran.
+1- Department of Sociology, N.T.c., Islamic Azad University, Tehran, Iran.

-Background and purpose: The earthquake in Sarpol-e Zahab in November 2017 not only caused physical damage but also left profound psychological and social effects on women.
-Women, especially in underprivileged areas, faced increased household responsibilities, reduced job opportunities, and limited access to services.
-This paper examines the barriers to women’s empowerment in such conditions and their role in social reconstruction and sustainable development.
-Empowering rural women by providing educational, vocational, and decision-making opportunities can be a key factor in achieving sustainable development.
-The aim of the paper is to provide recommendations to support affected women and assist policymakers in effective post-crisis planning.
+Background and objective The Sarpol-e Zahab earthquake in November 2017, in addition to causing physical destruction, left profound psychological and social impacts on women.
+Women—particularly those in underprivileged rural areas—experienced increased family responsibilities, reduced employment opportunities, and limited access to services.
+This study examines the barriers to women’s empowerment in such crisis conditions and explores their role in social recovery and sustainable development.
+Empowering rural women by providing educational and occupational opportunities and enabling them to participate in decision-making processes can be a key factor in achieving sustainable development.
+This study aimed to offer practical strategies to support affected women and assist policymakers in designing effective post-disaster programs.

-Method: This study was conducted using a qualitative approach to examine the resilience of rural women in Sarpol-e Zahab after the earthquake.
-Data were collected through 27 in-depth interviews with local authorities, experts, and informants from three villages.
-Data analysis was performed using thematic analysis in five stages, and 144 initial codes were categorized into 27 sub-themes and 4 main themes: individual resilience, socio-cultural impacts, economic contexts, and institutional support.
-Reliability was measured through test-retest and inter-coder reliability, which were estimated at 71.3% and 69.4%, respectively.
+Method This qualitative research was conducted to examine the resilience of rural women in Sarpol-e Zahab County, Iran following the earthquake.
+Data were collected through 27 in-depth interviews with officials, experts, and local informants across three villages.
+Thematic analysis was performed in five stages, resulting in 144 initial codes, which were categorized into 27 sub-themes and four main themes: individual resilience, socio-cultural influences, economic contexts, and institutional support.
+Reliability was assessed using test–retest and inter-coder reliability, estimated at 71.3% and 69.4%, respectively.

 Type of Study: Research | Subject: Special